absmach/benchmark/mzbench/README.md

 | MF_MZBENCH_THING_2_ID | Second thing ID of pre-provisioned Mainflux thing | |
 | MF_MZBENCH_THING_2_KEY | Second thing key of pre-provisioned Mainflux thing| |

-Scenarios have it's own parameters (like duration of test, rate of publishing...) that are set through environment variables.
-You can redefine an environment variable even during the benchmark without interrupting the benchmark itself with [change env](https://github.com/mzbench/mzbench/blob/master/doc/cli.md#change_env) command
+Scenarios have it's own parameters (like duration of test, rate of publishing...) that are set through environment variables, also.
+You can redefine an environment variable even during the benchmark without interrupting the benchmark itself with [change env](https://github.com/mzbench/mzbench/blob/master/doc/cli.md#change_env) command.

 ## Fan-in

-In Fan-in scenario numerous MQTT clients are sending messages on same Mainflux channel, but every client to exclusive subtopic on that channel.
+In fan-in scenario numerous MQTT clients are sending messages on same Mainflux channel, but every client to exclusive subtopic on that channel.
 One subscriber is consuming all that messages.

 | Environment variable | Description | Default |
 | --- | --- | --- |